nilearn/nilearn/doc/manipulating_images/masker_objects.rst

 :class:`NiftiMasker` (click on the name :class:`NiftiMasker`), here we comment on the most important.

+.. topic:: **`dtype` argument**

+    Forcing your data to have a `dtype` of **float32** can help save memory and is often a good-enough numerical precision.
+    You can force this cast by choosing `dtype` to be 'auto'.
+    In the future this cast will be the default behaviour.

 .. seealso::

    If you do not want to use the :class:`NiftiMasker` to perform these